Workplace

 Sexual

 Sexual harassment law for employers in Greece?
-What does the law say?
+What does the law actually say?

 The Greek Law 4808/2021 law ratified the ILO Convention No. 190 concerning the elimination of violence and harassment in the workplace.
 Under this law, new protective rights for employees and compliance obligations for employers are introduced.